AdobeDocs/experience-manager-core-components.en/help/components/v2/quick-search.md

 ## Design Dialog {#design-dialog}

-Using the design dialog, the template author can set the default value for where in the content tree the search should begin as well as a maximum result set size, minimum search term length, and whether the AI Search toggle is shown to visitors.
-The design dialog allows the template author to define which text formatting options are available to the content authors.
+Using the design dialog, the template author can set the default value for where in the content tree the search should begin as well as a maximum result set size and minimum search term length.The design dialog allows the template author to define which text formatting options are available to the content authors.

 ### Properties Tab {#properties-tab}